hughlang/tweek/docs/gui-controls.md

 1. Send this event enum and maybe some numeric parameters...
 2. Which means to execute a designated PropSet (which is an animation directive)...
 3. And this is what it means within the Scene scope, so make it so.

+## ListBox

+A ListBox (aka "listbox"), displays a collection of rows that each contain simple text.
+It is designed to provide a UI for selecting rows, similar to an HTML select element.

+* Scrolling
+* Highlighting with animation
+* Unselect row as a public function
+* Multi select
+* Themeable

+### Scrolling

+A listbox supports vertical scrolling of content if the vertical size of the rows exceeds the size of the listbox.
+This presents many challenges because rows can be partially visible at the top and bottom of the listbox.
+More specifically, these rows need to be clipped to prevent rendering of content outside of the listbox.

+Each row is represented by a ListBoxRow component.

+### Rendering Layers

+The following components need to be drawn in order, from back to front.

+* Background: the background is just a rectangle with a default color.
+* Row borders: These can be drawn as meshes at runtime and cached.
+However, constant transforms could be annoying.
+These can also be uploaded to the GPU as a texture.
+* Highlighting: A highlighted row has a different background color and the color change should support basic color animation with Tween.
+The highlight rectangle is drawn above the background layer as Shape
+* Text: The text layer is the hardest because text needs to clipped if it is overflowing the listbox frame.
+The easiest way to solve this is to render all text as images and upload as a texture into the GPU.
+However, if the dataset is huge, it will cause performance issues.
+In addition, textures may not support color changes without serious GL scripting.

+* Live text:
+  * Might be used for selected rows but clipping doesn't work.

+### State Model

+The state model helps define what actions are allowed.

+* Idle: You can select a row
+* Scrolling
+* Selected active/inactive

+### Events

+* Row selected
+* Row deselected

+### Caching

+Text objects and the creation of meshes